We take sport seriously at Dame B’s – it teaches teamwork, grace in winning and losing, plus the reward of achieving what you’ve set out to do.

 Introduction to swimming - Year 2

-Following this, children are placed in groups, according to ability.
+Children are assessed by the swimming teachers and grouped by ability.
 Children who require more support will use swimming aids to help develop confidence.
 Teachers then work with the children on swimming skills, including correct stroke techniques, survival skills and distance swimming to enable steady progress through a range of skills.
 Children are taught correctly formed strokes (for example, correct breathing, leg kick and arm movements).

 If your child is not well enough to swim please telephone or send a letter with your child.
 They will then be supervised at the pool.
 Please ensure they bring a reading book with them.